pakjiddat/Pakjiddat-Website/src/pages/articles/2021-07-29---Producer-and-Consumer-Surplus/index.md

 By User:SilverStar - Own work, CC BY 2.5, https://commons.wikimedia.org/w/index.php?curid=1450405

 ### Introduction
 I recently took the [Microeconomics](https://www.coursera.org/learn/microeconomics) course on [Coursera](https://www.coursera.org/) and found it useful.
-As part of the course, we were given some practice questions related t0 producer and consumer surplus.
+As part of the course, we were given some practice questions related to producer and consumer surplus.
 In this article, I have listed these practice questions and my answers to the questions.

 Producer and consumer surplus are used by economists to measure the total wealth of a society in a free market.
 In a free market trade is governed only by the principles of supply and demand.
 In this article I will describe what is meant by producer surplus, consumer surplus, total surplus, price ceiling and price floor.
 I will describe these terms along with examples and some related questions.